williamliusea/CarND-Behavioral-Cloning/writeup.md

 ### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py method kasper()) consisted of a convolution neural network with the following layers and layer sizes

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 ### 3. Creation of the Training Set & Training Process